sfreema/LearningProjects/README.md

 # LearningProjects
-A collection of exercises from progressing through data science topics.
+A collection of exercises from progressing through data analysis topics.